ronaldlaoo/8a7ae46b7d1393b40f5ea014d7734e933d2064defb313683e7da179ec2cfd1b2_cancer_classification/README.md

 ## MLFlow Integration
 During model training, we used a simple grid search to get the best parameters for our RandomForestClassifier.

-The model evaluated based on...
+The model evaluated based on accuracy and F1 score.

 ## Model Drift Detection